• Skip to primary navigation

 Alternatively, you can save the instructions by clicking on the floating heart on the right-hand side of the screen.

-You may also like to try some of my other easy roast recipes:
+You may also like to try some of my other recipes made in a pressure cooker:

 How to cook roast duck in a pressure cooker